 After this course, you will receive a professional certificate of completion from The Hague Academy for Local Governance.

 This course is intended for consultants and professionals working for; government, international organisations or NGOs and who are involved in anti-corruption, transparency and accountability processes in relation to development and governance.

-Ronald MacLean-Abaroas is a former Bolivian politician and leading international expert in decentralization, devolution of government powers to local citizens, and anti-corruption strategies.
-He was the first democratically elected mayor of La Paz in 1985, and was reelected four times until 1997.
+Ronald MacLean-Abaroas is a former Bolivian politician and leading international expert in decentralisation, devolution of government powers to local citizens, and anti-corruption strategies.
+He was the first democratically elected mayor of La Paz in 1985, and was re-elected four times until 1997.
 He ran for President of Bolivia in 2002, before joining the World Bank as the Lead Public Sector Management Specialist on Governance, Decentralization, and Poverty Reduction.

-Henk Bruning is an international expert in Leadership, HR, Governance and Integrity.
+Henk Bruning (TBC) is an international expert in Leadership, HR, Governance and Integrity.
 Henk has headed the integrity programme of the municipality of Amsterdam, where he introduced dilemma trainings, updated the code of conduct and procurement procedure, and was responsible for corruption risk analysis.
 He has used this experience to support governments around the world in establishing effective integrity programmes and has authored the book “To be honest: Finding Inspiration and Integrity in Public Service and Business”.

 Ana Vasilache is a consultant and former Director of the Partners Foundation for Local Development, a Romanian NGO enhancing democratic processes worldwide and strengthening civil society.
 Since 2004, Ana has addressed corruption in local governments through the Central and Eastern European Anti-corruption Network.

 Participants will also gain insights through several study visits to Dutch institutions including the National Public Prosecutor for Corruption based in The Hague.